-Our cash and cash equivalents were \$1,221,701 at December 31, 2012, compared with \$7,705,773 at December 31, 2011.
-The decrease of approximately \$6.5 million was due primarily to a substantial reduction of sales of common stock and warrants as well as no exercises of warrants and stock options offset partially by approximately \$5.9 million less cash that was used in operating activities.
-At our current cash expenditure rate, our cash and cash equivalents will be sufficient to meet our current and planned needs until 2014 without additional cash inflows from the exercise of existing warrants, stock options, or sales of equity securities.
-We have enough cash on hand to fund operations until 2014 with the cash on hand at December 31, 2012 and with the additional cash inflows thus far in 2013.
+Our cash and cash equivalents were \$15,696,243 at December 31, 2013, compared with \$1,221,701 at December 31, 2012.
+The increase of approximately \$14.5 million was due primarily to a substantial increase in the sales of common and preferred stock and warrants as well as substantial exercises of warrants coupled with approximately \$1.4 million less cash that was used in operating activities in 2013 versus 2012.
+At our current cash expenditure rate, our cash and cash equivalents will be sufficient to meet our current and planned needs until well into 2015 without additional cash inflows from the exercise of existing warrants, stock options, or sales of equity securities.
+We have enough cash on hand to fund operations until well into 2015 with the cash on hand at December 31, 2013 and with the additional cash inflows thus far in 2014, including \$2,672,363 received due to warrant exercises and \$538,586 received due to stock option exercises.

-Comparison of the Years Ended December 31, 2011 and 2010
+Comparison of the Years Ended December 31, 2012 and 2011